 - the child is not claiming residency or obtaining benefits under a claim of residency in another province, territory, or country

-- the child is not a tourist, transient, or visitor to Alberta
+- the child or parent is not a tourist, transient, or visitor to Alberta

 If you and your child meet these requirements, you can apply for AHCIP coverage on your child’s behalf.

-To apply, complete the Application for AHCIP Coverage: Canadian Children of Non-Eligible Parents (PDF, 169 KB) and take it to an authorized registry agent with your identification.
+To apply, complete the Application for AHCIP Coverage: Canadian Children of Non-Eligible Parents (PDF, 169 KB) and take it to a participating registry with your identification.